-The Bank endorses social life development and improving the cultural aspects of life here in Latvia by participating in shows of world-scale performers and musicians in Latvia; the same the Bank takes part in the music, ballet and theatre festivals.
-Pop, jazz, classical music calls Latvian music lovers and all those who are open to come and see prominent cultural events.
+The Bank endorses social life development and improving the cultural aspects of life here in Latvia by participating in shows of world-scale performers and musicians in Latvia.
+We believe that any field of art must be diverse and provide an opportunity for talented artists to express themselves.